Frequently Asked Questions

 Can I chew gum the morning of the procedure?

 I have had nausea after other procedures that required anesthesia.
-Will I experience this also after my colonoscopy?
+Will I experience this after my colonoscopy?
 Is it preventable?

 Questions about procedures